 | Sea LCL | Shanghai–New York | 28–32 days | $ | Small, non-urgent |

-Faster shipping = Higher freight rate but less inventory holding cost.
+- Faster shipping = Higher freight rate but lower inventory holding cost.
+For high-value or perishable goods, air freight’s premium may be worth it.

-Leverage Consolidation: Group LCL shipments to benefit from lower rates, accepting slightly longer lead times.
+- Leverage Consolidation: Group LCL shipments for lower per-CBM rates, accepting slightly longer lead times for significant cost reduction.

-Plan Around Peak Seasons: Avoiding high-traffic months can minimize both transit time and surcharges.
+- Plan Around Peak Seasons: Avoiding August–October and pre-Chinese New Year periods cuts both transit delays and surcharges.

-How to Avoid Peak Season Surcharges Like GRI, BAF, and PSS
+How to Avoid Peak Season Surcharges: GRI, BAF, and PSS Explained

 When shipping from China to the USA, peak season surcharges can significantly increase your logistics costs.
 The most common surcharges include General Rate Increase (GRI), Bunker Adjustment Factor (BAF), and Peak Season Surcharge (PSS).
 Understanding how these surcharges work and implementing smart strategies can help you maintain low cost shipping from China to USA.